git/git.github.io/rev_news/drafts/edition-86.md

   Junio liked the changes and agreed to merge the series.
-Later though, Phillip suggested that the short help sentence given by `git reset -h` be about `--no-refresh` instead of `--refresh` as it's "the form that users will want most of the time".
+Later though, Phillip suggested that the short help sentence given by `git reset -h` should be about `--no-refresh` instead of `--refresh` as this was "the form that users will want most of the time".

   Junio agreed with Phillip's suggestion.
 He had already merged the series to `next` though, so he proposed another patch on top